-Published by Taylor Financial Group
+Published by Taylor Financial Group for Women

 If your child (or grandchild) is starting high school this fall, now is the perfect time to start preparing yourself, and them, for college.
 You may be thinking – do I really need four years to prepare?
 I say “YES!”
 There are tons of requirements and deadlines to think about and keep track of!
 Not to mention the huge expense and financial planning that goes into it.
 Trust me, I speak from experience.
 I have one daughter who just finished her first year at Wellesley College, and another two children right behind her.
 I’ve been planning for college for years and years, and the planning will continue for years to come.
 I can tell you firsthand that it can quickly become overwhelming!

 Recently, I came across an article by Putnam Investments that included a year-by-year guide outlining different things you should do to keep you and your child (or grandchild) on track with college preparation.
 As I always tell my clients, I would never recommend something to them that I am not doing myself.
 So, I’m sharing this “action plan” with you because I think it’s incredibly useful and I intend to use it too.
 Click here to read Putnam Investment’s Four-Year Action Plan to Prepare for College.

 Some key takeaways from Putnam’s Action Plan include: